win7guru/Mockups-Management/Private/BMML SPEC (OLD).md

 <!ATTLIST mockup skin NMTOKEN #REQUIRED >
 <!ATTLIST mockup fontFace NMTOKEN #REQUIRED >
 <!ATTLIST mockup version NMTOKEN #REQUIRED >
-<!ELEMENT controls ( control? ) >
+<!ELEMENT controls ( control? ) >```

-A 'mockup' tag includes a 'controls' tag, described below. measuredW and measuredH are the dimensions, in pixels, of the mockup, including the top‑left white space around it. mockupW and mockupH are the dimensions of the mockup without any space around it.
+A `mockup` tag includes a `controls` tag, described below. measuredW and measuredH are the dimensions, in pixels, of the mockup, including the top‑left white space around it. mockupW and mockupH are the dimensions of the mockup without any space around it.
 In other words, this would be the size of the PNG if you exported it.
 The skin tag, not used prior to 2.2.1, can either be "sketch" or "wireframe".
 The fontFace tag, introduced in 2.2.1, can either be